Biology Graduate Program

 Admission and Application Procedure

-Incoming graduate students are expected to have the course preparation that is equivalent to the basic B.S. degree in biology as described in Western's General Catalog.
+Incoming graduate students are expected to have the course preparation that is equivalent to a typical bachelor's degree in biology as described in Western's catalog.
 Deficiencies in these areas may be remedied by coursework.
-Applicants must submit undergraduate transcripts, three letters of reference, and a letter of intent describing research interests and identifying potential faculty advisors.
-Applicants are strongly encouraged to contact potential advisors before applying.

 Application Procedure